CydexCode/Secure-Weather-Hub/README.md

 - Users must **log in via Auth0** to access weather data.
 - **MFA is enabled** via email verification.
 - **Public signups are disabled**; only pre-registered users can access the system.

+### Known Issues
+- Weather data is not updating in real-time due to caching; users may see outdated information.
+- Authentication token (JWT) may expire, causing failed API requests without automatic re-authentication.
+- Error handling is limited; network failures or incorrect API responses are not always displayed clearly.

+### Limitations
+- No user-specific preferences; all users receive the same weather data without customization.
+- The application currently does not support multiple temperature units (e.g., Fahrenheit, Kelvin).
+- City selection is hardcoded from a JSON file instead of allowing dynamic user input.
+- No offline support; users cannot access previously fetched weather data without an internet connection.

 ## Test Account Credentials